 South America’s largest country is Brazil, which encompasses roughly half of the continent's area and population at about 8,515,799 km2 (3,287,086 mi2) and more than 213 million people.
 Brazil's city Rio de Janeiro is perhaps best known as the site of Carnival, an annual pre-Lent festival billed as the biggest carnival in the world, famous for its costumes, dancing, and parades.

 Just to the north of Brazil, one of South America's smaller countries, Venezuela, is the site of Angel Falls, the world's highest uninterrupted waterfall.
-Unfortunately, Venezuela also has the much less appealing distinction of having the highest crime rate in the world.
+Unfortunately, Venezuela also has the much less appealing distinction of having one of the highest crime rates in the world.

 Agriculture is an important industry in many South American countries, some of which lead the world in production of crops such as coffee, quinoa, sugarcane, oranges, chicken, and yerba mate.
 Mining is another major economic driver, with materials including gold, silver, copper, iron ore, and emeralds providing a significant source of income for many South American countries.